 Sitting or standing take 2-3 slow breaths.
 Noticing any sensations you experience in and around your nostrils and any smell that accompanies your in-breath.

-Turning your eyes now to focus on something closeby (a phone, a picture, a pen whatever it doesn’t matter).
-Examine it with your eyes in its entirety as if you have never seen it before.
+Turning your eyes now to focus on something close by (a phone, a picture, a pen whatever it doesn’t matter).
+Feast on it with your eyes, as if you have never seen it before.

-Closing your eyes when you're ready and if it is comfortable and safe for you to do so and tune into the soundscape around you.
-Sounds may be behind or above you, rhythmic or not, loud or soft.
-Allow them to come into your awareness and fade away.
+Closing your eyes when you're ready, if it is comfortable and safe for you to do so and tune into the soundscape around you.
+Sounds may be behind, in front or above you, rhythmic or not, loud or soft.
+Allow them to come to your ears and fade away.

 PS If you are wondering if I walked the steps they have built to the summit of Snowdon.
 No, I didn't.
 I'm saving that for when I can walk the entire way.